 Light colored shades have been recommended as a way to deter collisions.
 However, when visible, they do not effectively reduce reflections, and reflections may make them completely invisible.
 Closed blinds have the same problems, but if visible and partly open, they can produce the appearance of a 2 x 4 pattern.
 If an exterior solution is not possible and tape or sticky notes are applied to the inside of windows, be sure to check the windows several times a day to ensure that these materials are visible.

 Decals and Tape

 Decals are probably the most familiar solution to bird collisions, but their effectiveness is widely misunderstood.
-Birds do not recognize decals as has produced ABC BirdTape to make home windows safer for birds.
-This easy-to-apply tape lets birds see glass while letting you see out, is easily applied, and lasts up to four years.
+Birds do not recognize decals as or of the second